-Note that the positions in this translated reader (and thus in the translated stream) do not correspond 1-1 to positions in the underlying reader.
-Thus, either find_pos must be provided, or getpos, setpos, and endpos must not be provided.
-Here we have chosen to provide find_pos whenever possible.
-Because the translation is not invertible (we don't know where the CR characters might have been), find_pos must re-read the original stream.
+But here we have chosen to provide findPos whenever possible.
+Because the translation is not invertible (we don't know where the CR characters might have been), findPos must re-read the original stream.

-Users who need to do random access on translated streams might also use a solution similar to the one in section 9.1: do setpos on the underlying, untranslated reader.
-Then, after each setpos, apply afresh the translation function (such as remove_CR and then apply a new buffer (via mk_instream).
+Users who need to do random access on translated streams might alse use a solution similar to the one in section 9.1: do setPos on the underlying, untranslated reader.
+Then, after each setPos, apply afresh the translation function (such as remove\CR and then apply a new buffer (via mkInstream).